 Make this salad uniquely your own:

-- Add olives or chopped green pepper and cucumber, think greek or Mediterranean salad less the lettuce for a satisfying meal
+- Add olives or chopped green pepper and cucumber; think greek or Mediterranean salad with less lettuce for a satisfying meal.

-- Depending on what’s in season, add chopped dill, thyme, cilantro, parsley or a combination of herbs for extra flavor
+- Depending on the season, add chopped dill, thyme, cilantro, parsley, or a combination of herbs for extra flavor.

 - Toss in a little fresh-picked corn (off the cob)

 - Top with mozzarella cheese or parmesan cheese shavings

 To be honest, I wasn’t sure either.
 Farro is an ancient grain similar to bulgur wheat.
 It looks like wheat berries and has a texture similar to rice.
 In the same way, you can grind it into semolina flour to make pizza dough (think spelt flour).

 Farro is wheat that is lower in gluten than modern wheat.

 An ancient grain, Farro contains gluten protein.
 However, gluten is low enough that people with sensitivity are not impacted.
 Gluten sensitivities (the ones that mess with digestion) are usually associated with modern strains of wheat.